Dissertation Process in the Faculty of Science and Engineering

 - The faculty pays the fee of the opponent.
 The department or unit of the doctoral candidate takes care of travel and other costs of the opponent.
 In case, you need help with organising the opponent's trip please contact firstname.lastname@example.org.

-The Opponent has one month to write a statement after the defence.
+The Opponent has two weeks to write a statement after the defence.
 The Opponent hands in the statement to the address: email@example.com.

 After the defence, the Custos needs to inform the faculty (firstname.lastname@example.org) that correct proceducers were followed during the public defence.